syncfusion-content/maui-docs/MAUI/Popup/modal-window.md

 # Modal Window in MAUI Popup (SfPopup)

-You can use popup as modal window by using the built-in Close icon and the `SfPopup.StaysOpen` property prevents interaction with your application until you close the window.
+You can use popup as modal window by using the built-in close icon and the `SfPopup.StaysOpen` property prevents interaction with your application until you close the window.

 `Modal`: Window loads under the parent window surrounded by an overlay which prevents clicking anywhere else on the screen apart from the control of the modal.